Developer's Code of Conduct

 - All achievement sets are open for improvement.

 tl;dr - Developers must do the following to keep in good standinglink

-- When planning to work on a new game reserve it by announcing your basic plan in the forum on a new post.
+- When planning to work on a new game reserve it by announcing your plan to work on it on a new post.

 - Only announce new plans when you are free of tickets.

 - Keep your work free from unwelcome concepts.

 - Use protective code, preventing potential cheating and exploits.

 - Leave accurate code notes for each achievement condition you've used.